jbcodeforce/shift_left_utils/docs/recipes.md

     * Still under construction

-This chapter details the migration development process recipes and illustrates the use of shift_left CLI for Flink project management and Flink pipeline management with the different development use cases
+This chapter details the standard activities to manage a Flink project with the shift_left tools when doing a ETL to real-time miration project.
+The recipes addresses new project initiative or migration project from an existing SQL based ETL solution.

 [Refer to the high-level component](./index.md#context) view for project organization details: